How to set the fold-change cutoff when the sample purity is not 100%

 Figure 31.26: The required fold-change cutoff to detect deletions of different magnitudes as a function of sample purity.

-The Copy Number Variant Detection tool calls CNVs that are both global outliers on the target-level, and locally consistent on the region-level.
+The Copy Number Variant Detection (Targeted) tool calls CNVs that are both global outliers on the target-level, and locally consistent on the region-level.
 The tool produces several outputs, which are described below.